apache/cloudberry-site/docs/sys-admin/high-availability/enable-coordinator-mirroring.md

 toc_max_heading_level: 5
 ---

-# Enable coordinator mirroring for apache cloudberry
+# Enable Coordinator Mirroring for Apache Cloudberry

 Apache Cloudberry provides a series of high-availability features to make sure your database system can tolerate unexpected incidents such as a hardware platform failure and can be quickly recovered from such incidents.